gargakshit/flutter_sodium/README.md

 # flutter_sodium

+This fork uses a bundled libsodium version.
+This fork was made for internal use, for general use, use the upstream at https://github.com/firstfloorsoftware/flutter_sodium

 With flutter_sodium you get access to the modern, easy-to-use [libsodium](https://download.libsodium.org/doc/) crypto library in your [Flutter](https://flutter.io) apps.
 One set of crypto APIs supporting both Android and iOS.

 [![Pub](https://img.shields.io/pub/v/flutter_sodium.svg)](https://pub.dartlang.org/packages/flutter_sodium)